 All around the globe people appreciate an opportunity to meet with their family and friends outside.
 New York gives you a perfect chance to do so as there are plenty of fantastic garden venues in each borough.
 You’ll be able to find cozy spots with blossoming trees, as well as spacious backyards with classic brick walls boasting colorful graffiti.
 Each place offers something different, so you’ll definitely find a garden where you and your guests will have a great time.
 Don't waste any more time and start your search to make it happen as soon as possible.

-Garden Party Venues in New York City FAQ
+FAQs about Garden Party Venues in New York City, NY

 Can I rent a garden for a wedding?

 In New York you will find plenty of outdoor venues that are ideal for a wedding celebration, including gardens.
 The city’s backyards are magical spaces, usually boasting lots of lush greenery, brick walls and lots of much needed privacy for such a special occasion.
-Carroll Gardens' Court Street Tavern has a spacious garden where you can throw an intimate wedding party for your nearest and dearest.
+Elmhurst's Da Mikele Illagio has a spacious rooftop garden where you can throw a grand wedding ceremony or reception for all your loved ones.
 The same goes for Williamsburg-based Midnights and its cozy garden where any event will be an unforgettable experience.